 Total Return Level

-The total return level allows investors to view the performance of a security inclusive of both price appreciation and dividends/distributions.
+The total return level allows investors to view the performance of a security inclusive of price appreciation, dividends/distributions and less the expense ratio.

 The level in this series are adjusted on dividend ex-date by increasing the price after the dividend payment by applying a dividend adjustment factor calculated as (1 + Value of Dividend/ Previous Day's Close Price).